atk4/core/docs/index.md

 Although containers work with any objects, assigning additional traits to your ChildClass can extend the basic functionality.

-- :php:trait:`InitializerTrait` will add automatic code execution when adding
+- {php:trait}`InitializerTrait` will add automatic code execution when adding
-- :php:trait:`AppScopeTrait` will pass value of $app property from container to child.
+- {php:trait}`AppScopeTrait` will pass value of $app property from container to child.
-- :php:trait:`TrackableTrait` will let you assign unique names to object
+- {php:trait}`TrackableTrait` will let you assign unique names to object
-- :php:class:`Factory` will let you specify object class by Seed
+- {php:class}`Factory` will let you specify object class by Seed
-- :php:trait:`DiContainerTrait` will let you with dependency injection
+- {php:trait}`DiContainerTrait` will let you with dependency injection

 Just to clarify what Seed is: